Meet the teachers

 -

 Azusa Tashiro, a distinguished musician and educator, has dedicated over 10 years of her life to nurturing the musical talents of students of all ages and levels.
-Hailing from Chiba, Japan, her musical journey began when she started solfège training at the age of three and violin studies at four.
+Hailing from Chiba, Japan, she started solfège training at the age of three and violin studies at four.
 Her passion for music led her to continue studying at Toho Gakuen School of Music, earning a Bachelor of Music degree.
 She then completed a Master of Music degree from DePaul University School of Music, where she studied with Ilya Kaler.

 Azusa’s Suzuki teacher training mentor was Ed Kreitman.
 To date, many of of her students have been accepted into prestigious orchestras such as the Chicago Youth Symphony Orchestra and Midwest Young Artists.